cascadiajs/cascadiajs-2020/src/views/pages/content/sponsor.md

 <h3 id="career-night"><i class="fas fa-handshake"></i> Hiring Booth - $4k <span class="highlight warning">2 SOLD</span> <span class="highlight info">8 available</span></h3>

 This is perfect if you have open jobs that you're hiring for.
-We will help you post jobs, connect you with attendees who are interested in learning more and set-up 30 minute "coffee chats" during breaks in the conference schedule.
-We will set you up with a table at our [Career Night](/career-night) on August 31st, a table in the Expo Hall for the conference.
+We will help you post jobs, connect you with attendees who are interested in learning more and set-up 30 minute "coffee chats" during the conference.
+We will set you up with a table at our [Career Night](/career-night) on August 31st and a table in the Expo Hall for the duration of the conference.

 ## Silver Tier